noaa-ocs-modeling/Incremental_Variational_Data_Assimilation_Tides/example_1_global_testcase/README.md

 This is a global test case of tides assimilation.
-First tested in 2019 for 4 harmonic constituents; Extended to 8 in 2023; Rechecedk the code and uploaded in GitHub in September, 2026.
+First tested in 2019 for 4 harmonic constituents; Extended to 8 HCs in 2023; Rechecked the codes and uploaded in GitHub in September, 2026.
 Please see references for detail algorithms.

 Please download input files input_data_GFEN2p5km300m_151/ from google drive since the file size is too big for Github: https://drive.google.com/file/d/1xjXA-MhBRLamUpR3D6yu164fu1cx6gam/view?usp=drive_link